 As bikes have front and rear wheels, so too have they front- and rear-specific hubs.
 The front hub is simply designed to enable the wheel to spin, while the rear hub is a little more complex as it also forms part of the bike’s transmission – the cassette or sprocket which drives the rear wheel is attached to the rear hub, which on most bikes also features mechanism to allow you to coast or freewheel (exceptions being fixed-gear or ‘fixie’ bikes and track bikes).

-If you don’t want to read our in-depth guide on hubs, you can go directly to the relevant product pages via the links below:
+If you don’t want to read our best hub in-depth guide, you can go directly to the relevant product pages via the links below:

 Most road, MTB and BMX rear hubs will also feature a freewheel on the drive side of the hub.
 This is a splined metal (aluminium or steel) tube onto which you slide the cassette or sprocket, and which contains the spring-loaded pawls responsible for making the clicking sound you hear when you are coasting on the bike.